In this support article, we’ll discuss how to make your fundraiser as strong as it can possibly be by going through some key tips and best practices.

 Your Title (Required in order to publish)

-When thinking of your title, consider this: Every time your nonprofit shares this page on Facebook or Twitter, your fundraiser’s title will be one of the first pieces of information your friends and followers see.
+When thinking of your title, consider this: Every time you or your nonprofit shares this page on Facebook or Twitter, your fundraiser’s title will be one of the first pieces of information your friends and followers see.
 They will make a decision about whether to click on the link to your fundraiser based on your title.

 Your title should make it immediately clear for what and for whom you’re fundraising.